 When you contact us about pre-settlement funding, we will get in touch with your personal injury attorney to discuss the specifics of your case.
 Before we agree to provide financing to a plaintiff, we must conduct a thorough review of the claim to determine whether or not it’s likely to settle.

-Once we’ve approved you for lawsuit financing, you can have the money in your bank account in as little as 24 hours.
-Then, once you conclude your lawsuit and get compensation, we will receive the agreed-upon repayment.
+Once we’ve approved you for our lawsuit settlement loans, you can have the money in your bank account in as little as 24 hours or 1-2 business days.
+Then, once you conclude your lawsuit and get compensation, we will receive the agreed-upon repayment out of your settlement money.

 How We Determine Your Funding Amount